pywbem/pywbemtools/docs/pywbemcligeneraloptions.rst

 * **Table output formats** - There are a variety of table formats:ref:`Table formats`.
 * **CIM model formats** - These formats provide display of returned CIM objects in formats that are specific to the CIM Model (ex.
-MOF, XML, etc.). see:ref:`CIM object formats`.
+MOF, XML, etc.).
+  See :ref:`CIM object formats`.
 * **ASCII tree format** - This format option provides a tree display of outputs that are logical to display as a tree.
 Thus, the command ``pywbemcli class tree . . .`` which shows the hierarchy of the CIM classes defined by a WBEM server uses the tree output format.
-See:ref:`ASCII tree format`.
+See :ref:`ASCII tree format`.

 .. _`Table formats`: